elixir-europe/biohackathon-europe/registration.md

 **Registration for BioHackathon Europe 2025 will open in June**

 Participants are welcome to join BioHackathon Europe, either on-site or online, regardless of project submission.
-It’s free to attend BioHackathon Europe.
 Attendance is free, but in-person participants must cover their own travel and accommodation costs.
 For pricing details, visit the Venue page [Venue page](/venue/).
 Please note that all in-person participants are required to stay for the whole duration of the BioHackathon.

 ## Who can register?
 Everyone is encouraged to submit project proposals for BioHackathon Europe, irrespective of affiliation.
 Although ELIXIR Europe organises and funds this event, participants from industry, SMEs and non-ELIXIR countries or organisations are welcome to register.